-- The assisted braking and steering systems. the airbag system, seat belts and certain safety equipment are only active while the engine is running. - .
+• The assisted braking and steering systems, the airbag system, seat belts and certain

 The engine should only be switched off when the vehicle is at a standstill.

 While the engine is running or starting it could help reduce the risk of serious injury.